Mobile camps in the Serengeti

-Serengeti: The regions explained
+The Serengeti regions explained | Where to stay

 The Central Serengeti and the Seronera River Valley (good all year round)